Taxation and Compliance

 • Select a New Provider: You must transition to a commercial clearing house or a payroll-integrated solution (like Xero, MYOB, or QuickBooks).

 • Download Your History: Once the ATO closes the SBSCH, your historical records will be inaccessible.
 You must download all employee payment transaction history before 30 June to satisfy record-keeping requirements.
+Click here for steps to download your data.

 • Update Employee Data: Ensure all Unique Superannuation Identifiers (USI) and member numbers are migrated to your new system.